-PDP commiserates with Obanikoro over mother’s death - Nigeria Today
+PDP Commiserates With Obanikoro Over Mother’s Death - Nigeria Today

 “The Obanikoro family is important to us and we use this period to implore him to increase his dedication to sincere public service.

-The post PDP commiserates with Obanikoro over mother’s death appeared first on Vanguard News.
+The post PDP Commiserates With Obanikoro Over Mother’s Death appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share